Intermesh/groupoffice-docs/developer/building-a-server-module.rst

 	<?php
 	return [
 			'name' => 'Music',
-			'description' => 'Simple module for the Group-Office tutorial' ];
+			'description' => 'Simple module for the GroupOffice tutorial' ];

 If you're interested you can read more about translating :ref:`here <translations>`.